 The Brentingby Wall Paintings

 According to the Leicester Survey c.1125, the Earl of Leicester held the manor of Brentingby as part of the fee of Thorpe Arnold, and it remained a relatively insignificant holding until the arrival of John de Woodford in 1317.
 His purchase of the manor opened a period of prosperity and stability for the hamlet.

 Brentingby was never a large manor.
 The Poll Tax of 1377 records an adult population of 52.
-In 1445 Brentingby was designated an impoverished village and granted 27% relief from taxation, probably because of a drop in population.
+In 1445 Brentingby was designated as an impoverished village and granted 27% relief from taxation, probably because of a drop in population following the Black Death.
 By 1524 only seven tax-payers were being assessed (although this might be less than the total population) and in 1563 only eight households are mentioned in the Bishop's Returns.

 In the seventeenth century Brentingby is included with Wyfordby but by the end of the eighteenth century there were only six houses recorded.
-This evidence suggests that the major period of desertion at Brentingby falls in the fifteenth century probably because of arable/pastoral conversion.
+This evidence suggests that the major period of desertion at Brentingby falls in the fifteenth century, probably because the surrounding land was converted to arable and pastoral use.

 The location of the Woodford manor house at Brentingby is not known, and there is no evidence today of a moated site in the area.
 It seems likely it was near the present Brentingby Hall Farm southwest of the chapel.

 The chapel was extensively rebuilt during the Woodford family's tenure of the manor.
-An older church was replaced by a larger building, perhaps an indication of an increasing population and prosperity.
-The unusual saddleback tower dates from this time.
+An older church was replaced by a larger building, perhaps an indication of an increasing population and prosperity at that time.
+The unusual saddleback tower dates from then.